justnonamenoname/lt/readme.md

 The question is divided into two parts: what sensations and of what strength the brain is capable of generating, and what types are generally possible, and whether their number is limited.
 This may mean that the potential for happiness and its diversity has not been revealed.
 The research of the qualia generator is a path to the revelation of the potential of happiness.
-Since qualia depends on the wave function, the parameters of qualia are set through the Hilbert space.
+Since qualia depends on the information of the quantum state, the parameters of qualia are set through the Hilbert space.
 The Hilbert space has no boundaries, but whether the qualia parameters have boundaries can only be determined in practice.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/eye.png" width="200">